 Structured QueryFrictionless mobile auth via SMS verification.
 Establishes identity and links to Amex cardholder profile.

 AuthenticationSelect timeslot, hold reservation, confirm payment method, and finalize.
+If unavailable, join the waitlist.

 The cardholder navigates Resy's UI, taps through filters, reads reviews, and confirms their own booking.
 Every decision has a visual confirmation step.